mikelove/alpine/vignettes/alpine.md

 # Fitting the bias model

-Robust fitting of these bias
-parameters is best with ~100 medium to highly expressed genes.
-It is required to specify a minimum and maximum fragment size (some lower and upper quantiles of the fragment length distribution) and the read length. `minsize` and `maxsize` are recommended to be the 2.5% and 97.5% of the fragment length distribution.
-Currently
-*alpine* only supports unstranded, paired-end RNA-seq with fixed read length.
+Robust fitting of these bias parameters is best with ~100 medium to high count genes, e.g. mean count across samples between 200 and 10,000.
+It is required to specify a minimum and maximum fragment size which should be lower and upper quantiles of the fragment length distribution and the read length.
+The `minsize` and `maxsize` arguments are recommended to be roughly the 2.5% and 97.5% of the fragment length distribution.
+Currently *alpine* only supports unstranded, paired-end RNA-seq with fixed read length.
 Differences of +/- 1 bp in read length across samples can be ignored.

 ```r